Issue information pane

 Test Requests and Responses Information about the tests, and their specific variants, that were sent to your web application to discover where it has weaknesses.
 Strings in red indicate the different request used by the test (noted by Difference); strings highlighted in yellow indicate input changes as part of the test.

-SCA Main details The location of the issue in code.
+SCA Main details The relative path location of the issue in code and the library name.

 Related If the issue belongs to a fix group, a link to the associated fix group.